-The Honorable Michael F. Easley, Governor The General Assembly of North Carolina Board of Trustees, College of The Albemarle
+The Honorable Michael F. Easley, Governor The General Assembly of North Carolina Board of Trustees, Alamance Community College

-This report presents the results of our financial statement audit of College of The Albemarle, a component unit of the State of North Carolina, for the year ended June 30, 2000.
+This report presents the results of our financial statement audit of Alamance Community College, a component unit of the State of North Carolina, for the year ended June 30, 2000.
 Our audit was made by authority of Article 5A of G.S. §147.